irbimMAPS/ssf/README.md

-# Workflow and data used in "Addressing gaps in small-scale fisheries: a low-cost tracking architecture"
+# Workflow adopted in "Addressing gaps in small-scale fisheries: a low-cost tracking architecture"